-This pivot has given us new ways to share innovative content that illuminates topics of broad public concern.
+Our online events have given us new ways to share innovative content that illuminates topics of broad public concern.
 Online platforms allow us to serve our longstanding members as well as a growing global audience.
 With challenge comes opportunity.

 Although we look forward to the day when we will again be able to meet face-to-face, I hope you will join us as we pursue SAR’s important mission by electronic means.